Care for the Mind Amid Chronic Diseases: An Interpretable AI Approach Using IoT: The TempPNet Approach

-To overcome the above-mentioned technical challenges, we present the \underline{Temp}oral \underline{P}rototype \underline{Net}work (TempPNet), an interpretable classifier equipped with a novel temporal prototype layer that predicts depression status based on the prototypical temporal progression of walking symptoms.
-Figure \ref{fig:main_model} shows the architecture of our model, which features three building blocks: a feature extraction layer that represents a sequence of walking tests as a sequence of features, a temporal prototype layer that defines symptom prototypes and trend prototypes for depression detection and then computes the existing strength of these prototypes in a walking test sequence, and lastly a classification layer that classifies a patient into depression or non-depression categories based on the existing strength of trend prototypes.
+Let $\mathcal{U}$ denote the set of patients.
+We observe the dataset $\mathcal{D}=\{(X^{(u)},y^{(u)} )|u=1,2,\dots,|\mathcal{U}| \}$, where $X^{(u)}$ and $y^{(u)}$ represent the sequence of walking segments and the depression status of patient $u$, respectively, and $|\mathcal{U}|$ denotes the number of patients.
+Our objective is to learn a model from $\mathcal{D}$ that can detect the depression status of a new patient, based on sensor data collected from the patient's walking activities, and interpret the decision.
+Table \ref{tb:notation} summarizes the important notations.

-We organize the method description as follows.
-Section \ref{sec:method:mat} introduces the feature extraction layer and the symptom prototypes, based on which we propose the symptom progression matrix, the foundational artifact of TempPNet.
-Next, we proceed to the design of the trend prototypes in Section \ref{sec:method:trend} for detecting prototypical symptom progression patterns of depression state.
-We then finish the development of TempPNet in Section \ref{sec:method:lr_obj} by specifying the classification layer and the learning objective.
+We present the \underline{Temp}oral \underline{P}rototype \underline{Net}work (TempPNet), an interpretable classifier equipped with a novel temporal prototype layer that detects depression status based on the prototypical temporal progression of walking symptoms.
+Figure \ref{fig:main_model} shows the architecture of our model, which features three building blocks: a feature extraction layer that represents a sequence of walking segments as a sequence of features, a temporal prototype layer that defines symptom prototypes and trend prototypes for depression detection and then computes the existing strength of these prototypes in a walking segment, and lastly a classification layer that classifies a patient into depression or non-depression based on the existing strength of trend prototypes.